Mark Pocan

 Mark William Pocan (/ˈpoʊkæn/ POH-kan; born August 14, 1964) is an American politician and businessman serving as the U.S. representative from Wisconsin's 2nd congressional district since 2013.
 The district is based in the state capital, Madison.
 A member of the Democratic Party, Pocan is co-chair of the Congressional LGBT Equality Caucus and chair emeritus of the Congressional Progressive Caucus.

-From 1999 to 2013 he served as a member of the Wisconsin State Assembly, representing the 78th district, succeeding Tammy Baldwin there, whom he also replaced in the House when Baldwin was elected to the U.S. Senate.
+From 1999 to 2013, Pocan represented Wisconsin's 78th Assembly district in the Wisconsin State Assembly.
+He succeeded Tammy Baldwin in the Assembly and later succeeded her in the U.S. House of Representatives after Baldwin was elected to the U.S. Senate.

 Early life and education

 Pocan was born and raised in Kenosha, Wisconsin.
 He graduated from Harvey Elementary School, Washington Junior High School, and Mary D. Bradford High School in 1982, where he was elected senior class president.
 He attended the University of Wisconsin–Madison, earning a bachelor's degree in journalism in 1986.